Agencies Responsible for regulating drones in Aruba

 -Aruba DOES NOT …. have NFZs (at the moment)

--Permission is required for EVERY flight… A 1 second flight, 30 second flight 30 minute flight… permission is always required.
-Permission is granted through a form you fill out and you send to the DCAA.
-While in Aruba, before every flight, you must contact the Air port control tower, and request a flight windows, certain coordinates, with a certain range, under 200 feet ceiling.
+-Permission is required for EVERY flight… A 1-second flight, 30-second flight, or 30-minute flight… permission is always required.
+Permission is granted through a form you fill out and sends to the DCAA.
+While in Aruba, before every flight, you must contact the Airport control tower and request a flight window, certain coordinates, with a certain range, under 200 feet ceiling.
 The radio tower will then give you permission.
-It could be given automatically for a window of time, or it could be bracketed ie your have permission in 10 minutes from now for 22 minutes.
+It could be given automatically for a window of time, or it could be bracketed; you have permission 10 minutes from now for 22 minutes.

 – To get permission from DCAA, you need a LOCAL phone number.
-Willem (the AD-ATS inspector from DCAA, the guy who stamps your permission documentation, said that he will NOT give permission to someone who doesn’t have a local number.
-This is because you need a local number for ATC tower to reach out to you /call you in an emergency incase you need to land your drone due to a possible collision etc. The DCAA partenered with the local agencies to provide a discounted sim for your use
+Willem (the AD-ATS inspector from DCAA, the guy who stamps your permission documentation, said that he would NOT give permission to someone who doesn’t have a local number.
+This is because you need a local number for the ATC tower to reach out to you /call you in an emergency if you need to land your drone due to a possible collision, etc. The DCAA partnered with local agencies to provide a discounted sim for your use

 “A local mobile telephone is required in case the Control Tower needs to contact the drone operator urgently during the drone operation.
 The Control Tower cannot make international phone call as such an international number cannot be accepted.
 The telephone number of a landline can also not be accepted because you would be unreachable during the drone operation.
 A local SIM card can be purchased (the price is about $22 and it comes with about $6 of calling credit included) at one of our local telecommunication companies SETAR or DIGICEL (both have a branch in the arrival hall at the airport).
 You can buy the SIM card on-line and you will receive it when you arrive here.You can also check with the hotel where you are going to stay at, if they are able to help you herewith.Once you have a “local mobile number”, which the company can give you before receiving the SIM card, we can continue processing the requested permission. ”

 There are certain drone operations sites that are favored by the ATC tower for drone usage.
-Just because there are no NFZs in Aruba, doesn’t mean you have permission……. i guess you could think of it as ALL of Aruba is a NFZ.
+Just because there are no NFZs in Aruba doesn’t mean you have permission……. i guess you could think of it as ALL of Aruba being an NFZ.
 These are the preferred drone sites from his email

 The drone operation site(s)